 If you’re looking for an education that equips you with career and earning potential, a degree in management may be just what you need.
 The U.S. Bureau of Labor Statistics (BLS) projects that employment in management will grow by 9% from 2020 to 2030, making way for about 906,800 new jobs.
 According to the BLS, management occupations, with a median annual salary of $109,760, had the highest salaries among all major occupational groups as of May 2020.

-Business administration and management is the most popular college major, according to USA Today’s Carly Stockwell.
 However, standing out from other job candidates when you hold the same qualifications can be challenging.
-If you’re aiming for a career in management, consider studying for one of the following three top management degrees of the future.
+If you’re considering enrolling in a graduate program, such as an online Master of Communication Management (MCM) program, it can be helpful to become familiar with some of the top management degrees of the future.

 Master of Communication Management: Communicate Better

 An MCM degree can help managers develop and hone their verbal and written communication abilities.
 According to USC, communication is a strategic balance of both art and science, and having a strong understanding of that balance affords professionals an advantage in a competitive marketplace.
 Today’s communications professionals also need expertise to communicate effectively in an environment increasingly influenced by data and analytics.

 Master of Communication Management Careers and Salaries

 Examples of careers suited to an individual who earns an MCM degree are:

 - Marketing communications manager.
 Marketing communications managers use their expertise to manage brands and brand awareness, maintain a customer base, and strengthen customer satisfaction.
 They also create and carry out strategies for marketing and advertising.
 According to PayScale, the median annual salary for marketing communications managers was about $67,000 as of November 2021, but individuals at the higher end of the pay scale can earn around $100,000.